-Marier compiled, edited, and arranged three collections of solo organ music for liturgical

-Organ or Harmonium (1942), Processiones Liturgicae: A Book of Processionals and editorial work are detailed in Tables 3.1, 3.2, and 3.3.
+Marier compiled, edited, and arranged three collections of solo organ music for liturgical use.
+These collections include: Voix Céleste: Collection of Miscellaneous Compositions for Pipe Organ or Harmonium (1942), Processiones Liturgicae: A Book of Processionals and Recessionals for Weddings, Festivals, and General Use (1958) and Venite Adoremus: A Christmas Organ Book (1960).
+The contents and composers of these collections and Marier's editorial work are detailed in Tables 3.1, 3.2, and 3.3.
 In a foreword to Voix Céleste: Collection of Miscellaneous Compositions for Pipe Organ or Harmonium, Marier discussed the purpose of this collection (and by virtue of similar contents the other two collections) as being practical works for use in the liturgy, teaching and recitals: